13 people are interested

 Training will be provided.
 Share your love and know that you have made a difference in a child's life.

 Learn more about what it means to be a CASA Volunteer and get involved in a child's life!

 2160 N. Congress Drive, Nogales, AZ 85628, US

-What does having a Court Appointed Special Advocate (CASA) mean to an abused child?
+The CASA of Santa Cruz County program recruits, screens, trains, and supervises community volunteers to serve as Court Appointed Special Advocate (CASA) volunteers.
+CASA Volunteers are appointed by a judge to advocate in court for the safe, permanent future of abused, neglected, and abandoned children.What does having a Court Appointed Special Advocate (CASA) mean to an abused child?
 Imagine what it would be like to lose your parents, not because of something you did, but because they can't - or won't - take care of you.
 Now, into your life come dozens of strangers: police, foster parents, social workers, judges, lawyers, and more.
-Having a CASA means having a trained and committed adult advocate for your best interests.
-Your CASA will make sure you don't get lost in the overburdened legal and social service system or languish in an inappropriate group or foster home.
-Your CASA will be there for you until your case is closed.
+Having a CASA Volunteer means having a trained and committed adult advocate for your best interests.
+Your CASA Volunteer will make sure you don't get lost in the overburdened legal and social service system or languish in an inappropriate group or foster home.
+Your CASA Volunteer will be there for you until your case is closed.

-For more information on how you can be a Santa Cruz County CASA volunteer or supporter please visit our website, www.azcasa.org, and click on Santa Cruz County CASA Program under "County Websites."
+For more information on how you can be a CASA of Santa Cruz County Volunteer or supporter please visit our website, www.CASAofSantaCruzCounty.org.

 2160 N. Congress DriveNogales, AZ 85621